 In 2001 she joined the University of Technology, Key Centre for Health Technologies [cellular responses to mobile phone frequencies].
-She then took up an academic position at UTS in 2004.
 She is currently the Associate Head of School (Research) in the School of Life Sciences, UTS and the Director of the IDEAL Hub an ARC Industrial Transformation Research Hub.

 Australian Society for Biophysics: 2005 to present